pjcozzi/Articles/RTR/GraphicsResearch/README.md

 Don't implement the whole paper at once.
 Implement the smallest useful - or even not so useful - feature, verify that it works, and build on it, verifying the results each step of the way.
 Get something working first, then make it fast and robust.

 Verify, verify, verify.
-Double check the code flow in the debugger, measure the performance early, and test with super simple scenarios before complex ones.
+Double check the code flow in the debugger, measure the performance early, and test with simple scenarios before complex ones.
 When the students in our GPU course implement a rasterizer, they start with a triangle model, then a box, and then the [COLLADA duck](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/1.0/Duck#duck).

 Implementing an out-of-core spatial data structure?
 Start with an in-core one.
 Implementing a complex GPU algorithm?
 Perhaps starting with a CPU implementation first is useful and gives us something to benchmark against.